Shipping Demand

 World Economic Activity

-In the short run, world economic activity is dependent upon elements such as:
+In the short run, world economic activity is influenced by factors such as:

 • Trade liberalization